vk5zm/Langstone-V3/README.md

 - Raspberry Pi 5

-- Official Original Raspberry Pi 7" 800 x 480 Version 1 touchscreen.
-Note:- The newer Version 2 1280 x 720 screen is not compatible.
+- Official Original Raspberry Pi 7" 800 x 480 Version 1 touchscreen or Version 2 7" 1280 x 720 touchscreen.

-- RPi5 to Touchscreen flat cable. (this will need to be purchased seperately as the cable supplied with the Touch Screen is not suitable)
+- RPi5 to Touchscreen flat cable. (this may need to be purchased seperately as the cable supplied with the V1 Touch Screen is not suitable)

 - Adalm Pluto or HackRF One SDR Modules.